Ramon-Carrillo/Ramon-Carrillo/README.md

 - 🥅 2021 Goals: Contribute more to Open Source projects
 - 🐶 🐱 I'm currently working on creating a shelter for animals.
 - ⚡ Fun fact: I love to garden.
+- "Perfection is not attainable, but if we chase perfection we can catch excellence."
+Vince Lombardi

 ### Connect with me: